b1k/b3DS/README.md

 # b3DS
-A 3DS/New 3DS Rom Decrypter and Encrypter
+A 3DS/New 3DS Rom Decryptor and Encrypter

 ### If anyone wants to improve on the code, feel free to do so.